 - Difficulty with balance

-- Potential hearing loss (in labyrinthine)
+- Potential hearing loss (in the labyrinthine)

 Treatment typically includes: